bkapsalis/Exploratory_Data_Analysis_of_Bank_Loan_Data/README.md

 - Maximum Loan Amount
 - Minimum Credit Score To Get a Loan
 - Profit and Loss by Credit Score
-- Profit and Loss by Loan Ordination
+- Profit and Loss by Loan Origination
 - Possible Fraudulent or Incompetent Loans

 ## NetProfit vs LoanOriginationMonth